jenkinsci/sematext-plugin/README.md

 ##### Select Region to house your data

-1. Select the radio button with **Sematext Region which you will use to house your data** (Depends on which Region you created Sematext Jenkins App).
+1. Select the radio button with **Sematext Region which you will use to house your data** (depends on which Region you created Sematext Jenkins App).
 2. (advanced) Paste your Receiver URL in the `Sematext Jenkins App Receiver URL`.
 Test your Receiver URL by using the `Test URL` button
 3. Paste your App Token in the `Sematext Jenkins App Token` textbox on the Jenkins configuration screen.
 4. Test your Sematext Jenkins App Token by using the `Test App Token` button on the Jenkins configuration screen directly below the App Token textbox.